-OSHA Arkansas Certification
+OSHA Arkansas Online Training

 Since the 1970s, OSHA rules and regulations have drastically improved the safety of workers in the U.S. Before they were established, very few laws existed to protect worker safety.
 Now, OSHA standards reduce fatalities, injuries, and illnesses in every state, including Arkansas.

 Health and safety regulations can be confusing, though.
 The guidelines vary from state to state.
 To help you make sense of the OSHA standards that matter in Arkansas, we'll go over OSHA's training recommendations, the best way to get OSHA training, and why it's important that every Arkansan complete this training—particularly for construction workers.

 OSHA Training Requirements in Arkansas